 Jackie Flowers was appointed as Tacoma Public Utilities Director in 2018.
 Flowers previously served as the general manager of Idaho Falls Power since 2006, overseeing operations similar to those at TPU, including hydropower generation, power supply, power transmission and distribution, energy efficiency, engineering, operations technology, fiber optic networks, and traffic signalization.
 She has more than 25 years of utility experience.

-Chris Robinson was named superintendent and COO of Tacoma Power in 2015.
-During his more than 15-year tenure with Tacoma Power, Chris has served as power manager and assistant power manager.
-Prior to Tacoma Power, Chris worked as a consultant with multiple electrical utilities.
-Chris serves on the boards of the Public Power Council, River Partners and the Pacific Northwest Utilities Conference Committee.
+Chris Robinson became general manager and superintendent of Tacoma Power in 2015 after service as manager of Power Management and assistant power section manager of Energy Resource Planning.
+Prior to Tacoma Public Utilities, Chris worked as a consultant with multiple electrical utilities.
+Chris has over 25 years of experience in the power industry and serves on multiple industry boards, including the Public Power Council, River Partners, and Pacific Northwest Utilities Conference Committee.

 Scott Dewhirst was named superintendent and COO of Tacoma Water in 2017.
 Scott’s experience includes 17 years at Newport News Waterworks including roles as the assistant director and the interim director.
 He holds degrees in both civil and environmental engineering and was the chair of the Virginia Section of the American Water Works Association in 2016.